Future-Proof Your AI Stack with Open Agentic Protocols

 BTW, if you are running cast.app agents, all the complexity solved for you.

-Cast.app weaves five pieces of connective tissue—MCP, MCP Proxy Bridge, ACP, A2A, and A2H—into one seamless fabric so your AI CSMs, Feedback Agents, and Support Agents operate like a single, revenue-focused brain.
+Cast.app weaves six pieces of connective tissue—MCP, MCP Proxy Bridge, ACP, A2A, A2H, and H2A—into one seamless fabric so your AI CSMs, Feedback Agents, and Support Agents operate like a single, revenue-focused brain.

 What this means for leaders

-• Immediate impact: Stand up AI CSM autopilots that handle up to 95 % of routine work and deliver 12×–30× ROIin months, not quarters.
+• Immediate impact: Stand up AI CSM autopilots that handle routine work and deliver ROI.

 • Zero re-plumbing: MPB lets you integrate any legacy SaaS today and swap in native agents tomorrow without touching workflows.